789-Productions/2invoice.me/db_migration_guide.md

 # Initial Database Migration Set Up

+1. Run 'npx prisma migrate resolve --applied "20250829193111_init"' (reset your database if neccessary)

+2. Then run 'npx prisma migrate deploy' whiich should run the next migration file.

 # What to do when making a Database Schema Change

 1. Make a change to schema.prisma